erikgeiser/erikgeiser.github.io/source/_posts/necromancer.md

 steghide: could not extract any data with that passphrase!
 ```

 No luck this time and the journey takes an involuntary break for a few days.
 Well rested we give it another try, knowing we might have to think out of the box.
-If the next flag is another web page, we might be able to crack is using dirbuster, although looking at the last directory we probably won't get very far with the common wordlists.
+If the next flag is another web page, we might be able to crack is using `dirbuster`, although looking at the last directory we probably won't get very far with the common wordlists.
 The text suggests that we need a magical item.
 A bit of research points me to CeWL which can generate custom wordlists from for example wikipedia.
 The closest thing wikipedia can provide is a list of mythological objects.

 ```
 root@kali:~/ctf/necromancer# man cewl